timothyLeeXQ/Map-Visualisations/README.md

 [data.gov.sg/](data.gov.sg/).
 * Gain further practice with the `Leaflet` package in R.
 * Develop a publishable map visualisation of personal and public interest.

+Next steps for this will be to find a way to put it online, and share it.